-Oh Paris, cité de l’amour!
-I have visited this city once before as an oblivious twelve year old on a school trip, with no idea of what was going on.
+Oh, Paris, la cité de l’amour!
+I have visited this city once before as an oblivious twelve-year-old on a school trip, with no idea of what was going on.
 Subsequently, I think the regret of not appreciating my visit more is the cause of my ridiculous fascination with the Eiffel Tower.

 Of course, I have many positive memories from my visit too!
 The following morning, we woke up stupidly early to go for a run alongside the river.
 It was reinvigorating though, and we were able to see parts of Paris we wouldn’t have otherwise.
 Next, we met up with an old friend of mine, who was in Paris working as a model.
-Fortunately for us, Georgie had been there long enough to know the hidden gems so she kindly took us to the famous tea house Angelina where she treated us to the best hot chocolate of my life; like melted Belgium chocolate in a cup!
+Fortunately for us, Georgie had been there long enough to know the hidden gems so she kindly took us to the famous tea house, Angelina, where she treated us to the best hot chocolate of my life —like melted Belgium chocolate in a cup!

 We then spent the rest of the day visiting all the usual tourist spots, leaving the best until last.
-The Eiffel Tower isn’t even attractive is it?
+The Eiffel Tower isn’t even attractive, is it?
 Just a mass of ugly looking iron, yet I was still drawn to it with excitement.
 After we climbed all 1710 steps, we earned ourselves croissants and wine to aid us in soaking in the experience.
 I was perfectly content looking at the view, but Jess is a social butterfly and caught us into a conversation with a couple of American guys.
-They were pleasant and humorous though, until they invited us out for dinner to KFC… apparently European chicken is the best!
+They were pleasant and humorous though until they invited us out for dinner to KFC… apparently European chicken is the best!
 We passed.

-After a MacDonald’s breakfast (?) we were on our way!
+After a McDonald’s breakfast (?) we were on our way!
 Annoyingly, I found out that if I had taken my European passport with me, I could have entered for a third of the price.
 The lads thought they were being clever though and stated that they were Spanish in a bid to get in cheaper.
 However, this later backfired during security where they were passport checked and made to return to the back of the queue which was a whole hour back.
 Unlucky!
 So Jess and I had a great time walking around the palace while they were waiting in the intense heat.
 They later caught up with us though, and over the afternoon, we wandered around the Versailles Gardens which was exhausting in the sun.

-Back at the hostel, we became horribly aware of how much we had already blown our food budget, so we resorted to eating our left over sushi from the night before.
+Back at the hostel, we became horribly aware of how much we had already blown our food budget, so we resorted to eating our leftover sushi from the night before.
 While forcing it down, a group on the next table slowly got out their spread.
-They had bread, pasta, salad, A WHOLE CHICKEN, and more!
+They had bread, pasta, salad, a WHOLE CHICKEN, and more!
 It looked amazing.
 I was seriously tempted to make friends with them in the hope that they might ask us to join them.
 Instead, we sucked it up and watched the football.

 I hope to visit Paris again one day, though a little differently.
 I will stay at a luxurious hotel; dine at lavish restaurants, explore backstreet bookstores, and people watch from petite coffee shops.